rubocode/governance/introduction/index.md

 Governance is the practice of ensuring the survival, progress and success of your tribe.
 When you realize — at the highest level — that your tribe is humanity as a whole, the scope begins at the survival of the species.
 Progress and success are the consequences of good leadership.

 As it stands, the world is organized into countries with geographical borders.
 The overlapping idea of nationality which is a result of gene pool management within borders necessarily complicates matters.
-However, there is no position of global supreme commander — we simply have a collection of leaders of countries.
+However, there is no position of global supreme commander — we simply have a collection of leaders of countries (multilateralism).

 Even the most powerful leader — therefore — has only a country as his tribe.
 They are all competing for global resources and this mandates that each leader to protect and expand a border or acquire foreign resources inside the border instead of the larger good of humanity as a whole.
 This is an arrangement for the survival of the fittest - not a global meritocracy.
 What a tragedy.